 Picking the right luggage is the first key to having a great vacation.
 Personally, we travel with carry-on luggage only and found that to be the best choice for Norway.
-For years we’ve been using travel backpacks which have lasted us an incredibly long time.
-The best companies for high-quality travel bags are Osprey, Thule, & The North Face!
+For years, we’ve been using travel backpacks which have lasted us an incredibly long time.

 The benefit of having carry-on only luggage is that it will somewhat force you to pack light and only bring the essentials.
-Also, for our itinerary, we were moving around every day.
+Also, our itinerary had us moving around every day.
 This was another reason it was so important to be able to transport our bags easily.